Dr Voyageur - Budget Travel Tips Home Page

 - Banff National Park to Jasper National Park:

-Think of this as travelling through Switzerland without the people.
+Think of this as travelling through Switzerland without most of the the people.

-You'll travel between two ranges of the Rockies and go over mountain passes, with frequent vistas of glaciers and wildlife.
+You'll travel between two ranges of the Rockies and go over mountain passes, with frequent vistas wildlife.
 Other than the excellent road you're on, you'll notice nearly no impact of humans in this pristine region.

-Brewster offers both escorted day tours and express coaches on this route.
-The tours stop at the Columbia Icefield, Lake Louise, etc.
+The Brewster buses stop at the Columbia Icefield, Lake Louise, etc.

 If you take the express bus, be sure to take a tour from Banff that includes Lake Louise, or overnight there, so that you can enjoy one of the great mountain vistas in the world.